NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

       left_image.cub right_image.cub results/run

-Here it is assumed that the ``PATH`` and ``ISISDATA`` environmental variables have been set as detailed in :numref:`installation`.
+Here it is assumed that the ``PATH`` and ``ISISDATA`` environmental variables have been set, as shown in :numref:`installation`.
+How to prepare the .cub files is discussed further down.

 Higher quality results, at the expense of more computation, can be achieved by running::